 The final thoughts

 All of the access points above can work as individual units in any network.
-However, in that case, you’ll need to use the UniFi mobile app for setup and management, and even then, it’s limited in what it can do.
+However, in that case, you’ll need to use the UniFi mobile app for setup and management, and even then, each is limited in what it can do.

 The best way to use one, or especially a few UniFi access points, is via a UniFi Cloud Gateway.
 It’s only then that you can get the best performance and features out of them—in fact, you now have a robust, most advanced Wi-Fi system.

-If you’re new to UniFi Cloud Gateway, the current list of the top five below will help.
+If you’re new to the UniFi ecosystem, here’s the general guide, and the current list of the top five gateways below will help.

 Top 5 Best UniFi Cloud Gateways